About Your Inguinal Hernia and Laparoscopic Repair:

 - Most hernias require a surgical procedure.

-I. The open approach is done from the outside through a three to four inch incision in the groin or the area of the hernia.
+- The open approach is done from the outside through a three to four inch incision in the groin or the area of the hernia.
 The incision will extend through the skin, subcutaneous fat, and allow the surgeon to get to the level of the defect.
 The surgeon may choose to use a small piece of surgical mesh to repair the defect or hole.
-This technique is usually done with a local anesthetic and sedation but may be performed using a spinal or general anesthetic.
+This technique can be done with a local anesthetic and sedation, using a spinal anesthetic or a general anesthetic.

-II.
-The laparoscopic hernia repair.
-In this approach, a laparoscope (a tiny telescope) connected to a special camera is inserted through a cannula, a small hollow tube, allowing the surgeon to view the hernia and surrounding tissue on a video screen.
+- The laparoscopic hernia repair is done with the use of a laparoscope (a tiny telescope) connected to a special camera is inserted through a cannula, a small hollow tube, allowing the surgeon to view the hernia and surrounding tissue on a video screen.

 Other cannulas are inserted which allow your surgeon to work “inside.”
-Three or four quarter inch incisions are usually necessary.
+Three separate quarter inch incisions are usually necessary.
 The hernia is repaired from behind the abdominal wall.
-A small piece of surgical mesh is placed over the hernia defect and held in place with small surgical staples.
-This operation is usually performed with general anesthesia or occasionally using regional or spinal anesthesia.
+A small piece of surgical mesh is placed over the hernia defect, and it may be fixed in place using staples, adhesive sealant, or sutures.
+This operation is usually performed with general anesthesia.

 In a small number of patients the laparoscopic method cannot be performed.
 Factors that may increase the possibility of choosing or converting to the “open” procedure may include obesity, a history of prior abdominal surgery causing dense scar tissue, inability to visualize organs or bleeding problems during the operation.